-Coach McKay returned to the Wildcats sidelines for 2017/2018.
+Coach McKay returns to the Wildcats sidelines for 2018/2019.
+The 2017/2018 season saw the Wildcats win the Fraser Valley Southwest league and playoff, their 3rd Fraser Valley Championship in 5 years (3 in a row under coach McKay) and finish 3rd in BC.
 After initially taking the 2016/2017 season off, Coach McKay returned late in the season to assist Mr. Lamond.
 2015/2016 saw Coach McKay lead Tamanawis to a historic season.which saw them win their third consecutive RCMP championship, the Fraser Valley Southwest regular season and playoff crown, the Fraser Valley championship and a second place finish in the Province.
 The Wildcats finished the season at 28-5 against Canadian competition with the youngest team at the 2016 Provincial Championships.
 Coach McKay's all-time record at Tamanawis as Head Coach is 126-18 or .875 win percentage.

 During the 2014/15 Coach McKay was an assistant coach at NCAA D2 Simon Fraser University.